 - 1. The Grants Committee and/or staff may investigate the project or group making application through interviews, correspondence and/or visits to the project, with an attempt to discover both the feasibility and the viability of the project being considered through the investigation. - 2.
 The Committee may contact the appropriate District Superintendent for his/her analysis. - 3.
 The Committee will make reports to the Foundation Board at its Board of Directors meeting. - 4.
 By giving a grant, the Grant Committee does not give assurance of continued support beyond the year the grant is given. - 5.
 The Grants Committee will inform all applicants concerning the Committee's action. - 6.
 The Grants Committee will hold an annual meeting in the spring of each year after the annual deadline (generally in April or May) to discuss and vote on applications and determine award amounts. - 7.
 Emergency or strategic grant requests that arise after the Grant Committee meeting will be considered on a case-by-case basis and forwarded to the Grant Committee for consideration at the recommendation of the Executive Director.
 Such requests can be voted on by a called meeting, either in person, by email, or conference call or electronic vote. - 8.
-A vote of over two-thirds of the Grant Committee is needed to approve any grant requests. - 9.
+A simple majority vote under the purview of the Grant Committee is needed to approve grant requests. - 9.
 Grant funds must be used for the program or ministry outlined in the application.
 If program or purpose changes the Foundation must be contacted.

-D. PROCEDURES AND METHODS OF APPLICATION
+CI.
+PROCEDURES AND METHODS OF APPLICATION

-- 1. Applications for grants are available from the Foundation office upon request.
-Applications/ specific guidelines are also available on the Foundation's website. - 2.
-Applications must be returned before the grant deadlines. - 3.
+- 1. Applications for grants are available online through the grant software.
+Applications, specific guidelines, and information are also available on the Foundation's website. - 2.
+Applications must be submitted online through the grant software before the grant deadline.
+Only online applications will be accepted. - 3.
 Appropriate signatures/approvals must accompany all grant applications or requests. - a.
 Local church grants must have the approval of the Senior pastor and appropriate governing board or officer of the church.

 - b.
 Institutional or ministry grants beyond the local church should have approval of the authorized board and/or officer. - c.
-The District Superintendent must approve requests from District or multicharge/charge/missional hub applications. - d.
 Appropriate Conference staff or an officer of the Conference must approve requests coming from the Conference or Conference boards and committees as well as the committee/board chairperson. - 4.
 Grant applications should list all sources of total funding and a budget for each project.